NVIDIA/FasterTransformer/docs/bert_guide.md

 In FasterTransformer v5.0, we support the sparsity gemm to leverage the sparsity feature of Ampere GPU.
 We also provide an example on PyTorch.

+In FasterTransformer v5.1, we support the multi-GPU multi-node inference for BERT model.

 ## Setup

 The following section lists the requirements to use FasterTransformer BERT.